About Arash

 VUB Master Excellence Scholarship (2018-2020)

-Being amongst the top 4 students of the Master of Science in Photonics Engineering programme, I received 20000€ for attending the programme.
+Being amongst the top 4 students of the Master of Science in Photonics Engineering programme, I received a 20000€ scholarship

 Erasmus+ Exchange Scholarship (2019-2020)

-My Exchange period in Lund University (Sweden) during my masters was funded by Erasmus+ (1500€).
+My Exchange period in Lund University (Sweden) during my masters was funded by an Erasmus+ scholarship (1500€).

 Teaching